gardenjs/docs/src/routes/(documentation)/docs/roadmap/roadmap.md

 - [task] Show custom favicon.svg configured in garden.config.js.
 - [task] Color variables are made configurable for your own Gardenjs themes.
 - [feature] Screenshot tests:
-  - Docker image oder alternativ for screenshot test.
+  - Docker image or alternativ for screenshot test.
   - Automatic create test file & and folder (like init garden).
   - Settings.
 - [feature] Set width and height of stage by size input.